Summer Event – Live Music at the Beer Garden, Aphrodite Hills

 A Day to Lookup

 Easter is the most celebrated event of the year in Cyprus, even more so than Christmas.
 There are many traditions involved in Easter celebrations, starting with Green Monday.
-This year, 2023, Green Monday lands on 27th February.
+This year, 2025, Green Monday lands on 3rd March.

 ‘Green Monday’ or ‘Clean Monday’ is a national public holiday and is the day that officially marks the start of Lent.
 As the first day of fasting for Lent (a 40 day period), it is tradition to feast on veggies and other fasting foods (including lagana bread).
 It is a day to be outdoors and the best part is the tradition of flying kites, so on Green Monday we recommend you…look up!